Qingzhuoranguo/aws_ddns/README.md

 If the current machines' public IP changes, the program will do a scan on all provided hostzones and locate every record that contains the old IP address, then generate API requests for updating them.
 ## Usage
 1. Setup aws-cli first
-2. Modify the configuration file with hostzone id, current ip (if known) and the time interval
+2. Modify the configuration file with hostzone id, current ip (important) and the time interval
 3. Run setup.sh